People

 Stylianos Zavos | PhD, MSc, MEng (2022-2024)

-Stelios worked at WasteMatters as a Postdoctoral Research Fellow.
+Stelios worked for WasteMatters as a Postdoctoral Research Fellow.
+He contributed to the project for example by producing a series of publications, giving several talks and presentations and by conducting fieldwork.
 Before joining the team at Tampere University, he was Research Associate at the University of Manchester.
 Stelios’ research is transdisciplinary: situated within the social sciences and scrutinising through empirics, it borrows from contemporary philosophical currents and feminist technoscience.
 His research aspires to bring conceptual approximations slightly closer to the situatedness of everyday experience, while problematising our ways of thinking and knowing about habitats, their relationality, and their associated ethicopolitics.

 Collaborators: